Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Introduction

 This paper is organized as follows: In section~\ref{sec:bulkprop}, we investigate the complex CTAPV and time-varying IPV for bulk propagation in a gyromagnetic ferrite.
 In section~\ref{sec:quantify_complpower}, we propose a simplified mechanism to quantify the spin of the IPV using the Stokes plot representation.
-We consider a ferrite-filled waveguide in section~\ref{sec:complex_power_waveguide} and using the Stokes plot analysis we investigate the backward power propagation phenomenon and corresponding phenomena.
+We consider a ferrite-filled waveguide in section~\ref{sec:complex_power_waveguide}, and using the Stokes plot analysis, we investigate the backward power propagation phenomenon and corresponding phenomena.
 In section~\ref{sec:surf_wave_propagation}, we use the Stokes parameter plot to show the role of reactive power in supporting discontinuous power propagation across an air-ferrite interface supporting nonreciprocal SW propagation.
-Finally, we conclude with discussion in section~\ref{sec:conc}.
+The implications of these fundamental observations and the technological possibilities are briefly discussed in section~\ref{sec:disc}.
+Finally, we conclude in section~\ref{sec:conc}.